Menstuff® has information on Menstuff® has compiled the following information on What makes a real man? Click on "Lenny" logo upper right.

 "I am willing to remain and play the mans game if there are not enough boats for more than the women and children .
 Tell my wife I played the game straight out and to the end.
 No woman shall be left aboard this ship because Ben Guggenheim is a coward." - Final words of Benjamin Guggenheim, millionaire traveler aboard the ill-fated Titanic.
 As the boat began to sink, Guggenheim changed into formal dress and calmly faced death.

-late '70s.
-It is what I like to think makes "A real man" today.
-And,
+in the late '70s.
+It is what I like to think makes "A real

 I'd recommend reading it again and be with it for a moment.